Disappearance of Najeeb Ahmed: Role of JNU administration

-The JNU administration was accused of partisanship and inaction in protecting the 9 students accused of assaulting Ahmed by the JNU student community.
-They blockaded the administration for 20 hours on 23 October 2016 because it had issued circulars calling Ahmed "an accused" which angered students on campus.
+The JNU administration was accused of partisanship and inaction for protecting the 9 students that the JNU student community had accused of assaulting Ahmed.
+Students blockaded the administration for 20 hours on 23 October 2016 because it had issued circulars calling Ahmed "an accused" which angered students on campus.
 The administration also issued a 25-point bulletin on Ahmed which did not mention his assault the night before.
 The JNU Teachers' Association blamed them for being apathetic and showing bias in how the issue was handled.
 They also criticized the bulletin for 'selectively omitting' the fact that Ahmed was attacked during a brawl a night before.
 Fatima Nafees also accused the JNU administration of insensitivity.